Number of staff and nature of the first instance authority

 Taking into account the results of these quality controls, regular trainings are provided to caseworkers, in particular regarding the interview, the assessment of proof and supportive documents and the reasoning of decisions taken.
 Trainings are provided in-house by OFPRA as well as a by the EUAA.[8]

 In 2023, OFPRA reviewed its quality assurance processes in order to improve and broaden them.
-They are due to be applied from 2024, still in cooperation with UNHCR.[10]
+They were to be applied from 2024, still in cooperation with UNHCR[9] but nothing has been communicated on this subject.

 Role of the Council of State in status determination